 But I don’t have time for that this year.

-In addition to a baby at home, my “cold” last year turned into the flu and pneumonia and the mere thought of getting a cold is like striking a raw nerve.
+In addition to 3 small children at home, my “cold” last year turned into the flu and pneumonia!
+The mere thought of getting a cold is like striking a raw nerve.
 So when I began to get that tickle in the back of my throat with body aches, I used EVERYTHING in the book (and then some) to fight back!
 So this list is based solely on my personal experience, but it worked!
 In the past, I too would surrender to the cold and wait for it to pass.
 There are countless tips for staying well and fighting a cold but here’s what worked for me:

 1) Elderberry syrup.
 It is used as an anti-viral, anti-bacterial supplement.
 As prevention, I take one teaspoon every few days but once symptoms present themselves, I took 2 teaspoons daily